Dysnomia-Studio/Dysnomia.Common.PgSQL/README.md

-# Dysnomia.Common.PgSQL
+# Dysnomia.Common.SQL
-A .NET Core Micro-ORM for PostgreSQL
+A .NET Core Micro-ORM for PostgreSQL & SQL Server

 ## Why creating this Micro-ORM and publishing it to Github ?
 Because I like creating my own libraries, and anyway I was creating this so why not making it public ?
 There's no sensitive data, and it can help many peoples :)